-I completed my MSc in geology in June 2011 in Faculty of Geography and Earth Sciences, University of Latvia and defended my PhD in Earth Sciences in Institute of Geology at Tallinn University of Technology in January 2015.
-Now I am working as a post-doctoral researcher in the consortium project headed by Prof. Heikki Seppä “Ecological history and long-term dynamics of the Boreal forest ecosystem (EBOR)” in Department of Geosciences and Geography, University of Helsinki.
+Completed MSc in geology in June 2011 in Faculty of Geography and Earth Sciences, University of Latvia and defended PhD in Earth Sciences in Institute of Geology at the Tallinn University of Technology in January 2015.
+From January 2015 until August 2017 worked as a post-doctoral researcher in the consortium project headed by Prof. Heikki Seppä “Ecological history and long-term dynamics of the Boreal forest ecosystem (EBOR)” in Department of Geosciences and Geography, University of Helsinki.

 Previously from 2009 to 2011 worked as senior expert in Licence sector at Latvian Ministry of Environmental Protection and Regional Development.

 Since July 2017 assoc.prof.
-Quaternary geology and geomorphology at University of Latvia.
+Quaternary geology and geomorphology at the University of Latvia.

 Since 2007 in parallel to studies working in Latvian Peat Producers' Association.
 Besides scientific studies she also studied a variety of peat industry-related issues (export trends, socio-economic aspects, environmental impact, etc.).